jcrona/rf-ctrl/README.md

 The supported transmitters are:
 - HE853 : the ELRO/Home Easy USB dongle
 - OOK-GPIO : any 1$ 433MHz transmitters connected to a GPIO ([ook-gpio](https://github.com/jcrona/ook-gpio) kernel driver required)
+- SYSFS-GPIO : any 1$ 433MHz transmitters connected to a GPIO (using the standard SYSFS GPIO interface)

 The supported protocols are:
 - DI-O